-It is crucial to understand Roman numerals not only in mathematics but also in practical applications such as reading clocks, book chapter numbers, and even movie sequels.
-The distinctive numbering system that was created in ancient Rome and is still in use today is made up of Roman numerals.
+It is crucial to understand that Roman numerals are an important part of mathematics and they have many practical applications, such as reading clocks, chapter numbers, and even movie sequels.
+The distinctive numbering system, created in ancient Rome, is made up of Roman numerals.
+Instead of the modern number system with digits 0–9, Romans used combinations of letters from the Latin alphabet, known as Roman numerals.

 Roman Letter |